chadwhitacre/openpath/2025/something-big-happened-in-1998/index.md

 particular claim that came up.

-## Etymology Is a Distraction
+## The Etymological Ploy

-Detractors of OSI and the Open Source Definition sometimes attempt to delegitimize them by contesting the history of the term "open source."
+Detractors of OSI and the Open Source Definition sometimes attempt to undermine them by contesting the history of the term "open source."
 David, [for example](https://github.com/basecamp/fizzy/pull/2039#issuecomment-3637693952) (emphasis mine):